 Changed traffic conditions for Pacific Highway upgrade

-MOTORISTS are advised of changed traffic conditions and night work on the Pacific Highway from today to Sunday November 29 for the Woolgoolga to Ballina upgrade, weather permitting.
+CHANGED traffic conditions and night work will take place on the Pacific Highway from today to Sunday December 6 for the Woolgoolga to Ballina upgrade, weather permitting.

-Also from Monday, there will be five days of work between Devils Pulpit and Woodburn to install signposts and carry out finishing work and line marking.
-Motorists can expect traffic control, a reduced speed limit of 60km/h and short stoppages at times between 6am and 6pm.
+Also from Monday, there will be six nights and six days of work between Devils Pulpit and Woodburn to install signposts and carry out finishing work, drainage, line marking and allow access to site.
+Motorists can expect traffic control, a reduced speed limit and short stoppages at times between 6am and 6pm.

+There will also be temporary closures of U-turn bays to carry out finishing work from Monday between Devils Pulpit and Woodburn.
+This work will take up to five days to complete between 6am and 6pm.
+The U-turn bays will be progressively closed and then opened one at a time.

-Further south from Tuesday, there will be two days of work on the Pacific Highway between Glenugie and Maclean to remove traffic volume counting devices and carry out road maintenance.
-Motorists can expect reduced speed limit between 6am and 6pm
+Further south from Monday, there will be five days of work on the Pacific Highway between Glenugie and Maclean to carry out landscape maintenance in the median.
+Motorists can expect lane closures and reduced speed limit of 40 km/h between 6am and 6pm

 From Wednesday, there will be three days of work at Farlows Flat to carry out landscape maintenance.
 Motorists can expect lane closures and a reduced speed limit between 6am and 6pm.